-Apple company, through the imagination of Steve Jobs and his team, introduced a new technology called touchscreen devices or iPhone in 2007.
+Through the imagination of Steve Jobs and his team, Apple company introduced a new technology called touchscreen devices or iPhone in 2007.
 This made old versions of smartphones and cameras obsolete.
 Keyboards were also abandoned in favor of touchscreens.

 Changes brought about by iPhone technology:

-Data coverage had been the chief selling point of telecom giants.
-Thus, marketing efforts to improve products is very high.
+- Data coverage had been the chief selling point of telecom giants.
+Thus, marketing efforts to improve products are very high.

-Yes, the iPhone is only ten years old, but it has unveiled a number of models for the past 10 years which all gained massive interest from people.
-On its 10th Anniversary last September 12, 2017, it launched another two products, the iPhone 8 and the iPhone X at the Macworld Expo.
-The iPhone 8 was officially launched on the market last September 22 while the iPhone X (pronounced “iPhone Ten”) is said to be out by November 3 this year.
+Yes, the iPhone is only ten years old, but it has unveiled a number of models in the past 10 years, which all gained massive interest from people.
+On its 10th Anniversary last September 12, 2017, it launched another two products, the iPhone 8 and the iPhone X, at the Macworld Expo.
+The iPhone 8 was officially launched on the market last September 22, while the iPhone X (pronounced “iPhone Ten”) is said to be out by November 3 this year.

 Many are questioning– why the gap?
 What is on each iPhone?
 Which is a better buy considering a $300 difference in their prices?
 What is the point of buying the iPhone 8?
 Why even release it if something better is about to be launched barely two months after?

-If you are dead set to buy one, the lesser price is an attractive option.
+If you are dead set on buying one, the lesser price is an attractive option.
 But let us take a deeper look.
-There is iPhone X which Apple claims as a “gadget from the future that arrived a little early.”
+Apple claims the iPhone X is a “gadget from the future that arrived a little early.”
 It is the first iPhone to have an OLED screen, the newest technology from Apple.
-Then, there is the iPhone 8 which have so many features in common with the iPhone X.
+Then, there is the iPhone 8, which has so many features in common with the iPhone X.

 iPhone X Vs. iPhone 8